rmsuthar/ravindra/index.md

 - Collaborate with cross-functional teams, including UX designers, project managers, and QA engineers, to ensure the success of projects
 - Develop and maintain UI development standards, including code quality, accessibility, and performance
 - Conduct performance evaluations and provide feedback to team members to improve skills and increase productivity
+- Work on CMS like TeamSite and Adobe Experience Managaer (AEM)

 ### Sr. Consultant CRM